drumovski/One/README.md

 My target audience is primarily my son Marshall.
 Anyone who enjoys Uno can download and play the game though.

-Given time to develop the program once it is submitted for the assignment, I'd like to include AI players and even test the validity of the AI's by getting them to play themselves.
-I'd also like to put a nice front end on it and have it as a good portfolio example.
+Given time to develop the program once it is submitted for the assignment, I'd like to include AI players *(this is now done) and even test the validity of the AI's by getting them to play themselves.
+I'd like to put a nice front end on it and have it as a good portfolio example.
 So potential target audience in future will also include people whom I'm trying to impress in the search for employment.

 ##### How to use it